 Nailloux

-Like many villages in Lauragais, Nailloux quickly became an area of Resistance.
-His maquis was formed around Manuel Palos, also known under the pseudonyms “Mazda, Marcel or Portes”.
+Like many villages in Lauragais, Nailloux quickly became a Resistance area.
+Its maquis was formed in 1944 around Manuel Palos, also known by the pseudonyms "Mazda, Marcel or Portes".

 Aimé Ramond, Resistance police officer